PookaMustard/beatrice-witchcogs/README.md

 Makes the bot repeat what you say, while taking into account that only the bot owner can use Echo.
 Supports spaces but not newlines.
 Currently supports:
 - `[p]echo [text]` - Repeats what you said after the command in the same channel.
 - `[p]sonar [channelid] [text]` - Repeats what you said in a specific channel using the channel's ID.

+###GOG
+Fetches games or movies from GOG.com and displays information about them such as the prices and the platforms.
+Requires requests and BeautifulSoup4 to operate.
+Currently supports:
+- `[p]gog [searchname]` - Search and display information for the specified game or movie.
+Will ask the user which result they want if more than one result is detected.
+- `[p]gog [randomgame]` - Will display any random game from GOG.com.
+- `[p]gog [gamecount]` - Will display the amount of DRM-free games on GOG.com

 ###Is It Down
 Makes the bot check if a site is up and online or down and offline.
 May be prone to errors depending on the status of the site in question.
 It requires the dependencies asyncio and aiohttp Usage: